Dacia Duster: Concept cars

 Renault Design Central Europe presented a concept car named Dacia Duster at the 2009 Geneva Motor Show.
 This concept vehicle was a 5-door SUV with rear suicide doors for easy access, that addressed the needs of families, with a roomy cabin in a compact package and a large 470 l trunk.
+The Duster was based on the 2004 Nissan Qashqai concept, with many of the same features as the Nissan concept.
+These did not make it onto the production vehicle.
 The engine emission level was 139 grams of carbon dioxide per kilometer and it had a fuel consumption of 5.3 L/100 km.
 The Dacia Duster was the first concept car developed by Dacia, in collaboration with the Renault Design Technocentre.
 The Duster normally has four seats but can be converted into a two-seat car, the passenger seat slides under the driver's seat and the right back seat slides under the left back seat freeing an extra room of 2000 l ideal for a bicycle.

 The Duster concept car had a 1.5-litre inline-four diesel engine, equipped with Bosch Mono-Jetronic fuel injection producing 106 PS at 5400 rpm and 240 Nm at 2000 rpm of torque.
 It was a front-engine, two-wheel-drive or four-wheel-drive vehicle, based on the Nissan B platform.
 It could accelerate from 0 to 100 km/h in 9.6 seconds.
 If the model had been produced, its initial price would have been around 15,000 euro (US$18,750).

 At the 2012 São Paulo Motor Show, Renault presented the DCross Concept, based on the production version of the Renault Duster.
 It was designed by Renault Design América Latina and was meant to "underline the robustness and all-terrains capability of the Duster".
 It featured a bright green and matte black paint scheme, a raised ride height, roof racks and a spare tire atop, but no other details were given.

 Romania has demonstrated a combat version of the Duster, complete with armoring, a winch, and roof-mounted machine gun.

 In October 2014, a double cab pick-up show car called Duster Oroch was presented by Renault at the São Paulo Motor Show.
 The concept car takes design clues from the DCross Concept, revealed at the previous edition of the event.

+In 2016 Dacia revealed a concept 6x6 vehicle called the 'Dustruck', a portmanteau of Duster and truck in which a Duster body had been adapted to a truck type frame and may be powered by a V8 engine.